yahya-tamur/advent/README.md

 latest part to the website instead of just printing it, and run the changed code.

-The order in which I did the problems is 2022, then 2021 and 2023 around about the same time, then 2020.
+I did 2022 first, then 2021 and 2023 together, then 2020.
 I switched to python a little bit after I started 2021, though I did some problems in rust if I thought they were interesting to try to optimize.

 Notes for the rust folder:
 -----